This article was scientifically reviewed by Human Sexuality expert Dr. Laurie Mintz in June 2023.

 What is Endometriosis?

 Endometriosis is when all or parts of the endometrium grow outside of your uterus.
 In those without endometriosis, the endometrium lines the uterus, and plays an important function in reproduction such as the menstrual cycle and pregnancy.
-Polycystic Ovary Syndrome (PCOS) is a hormonal condition that causes similar side effects, so keep that in mind when talking to your gynaecologist.
+Polycystic Ovary Syndrome (PCOS) is a hormonal condition that causes similar side effects, so keep that in mind when talking to your gynecologist.

 This disorder can become worse when surrounding tissue becomes irritated, creating scar tissue and adhesions, causing pelvic tissue and organs to stick to each other.
 If this happens, there is potential to induce bouts of intense pain, especially during one’s period (dysmenorrhea).